- Video: Installation and Setup

 The blue marker shows the destination of a loaded route.
 A route can also consist only of a waypoint marked on the map like a geocache.
 In a navigation to this waypoint, you can orientate yourself by the blue dotted line on the map.

 The yellow marker is a waypoint set during a navigation or a recording, to which a name can be assigned in order to remember this location.
 Waypoints are saved with your navigation or recording in the gpx file.

 The re-center button is shown when you manually turn off automatic location tracking by moving the map out of the center during navigation or recording.
 So if you manually zoom or navigate the map, you can use the re-center button to re-center the map on the auto-tracking of your location.

 The gps is missing indicator appears when Routes does not receive any useful location information from your Android phone for about 10 seconds.
 Click on it to get hints about possible reasons.
 Some reasons may be:

 - Your phone does not have sufficient gps or network signal, please check your phone connectivity.

-- Location access is disabled on your phone, please turn it on.
+- Location access is disabled on your phone, please switch it on.